What is Simpler Recycling?

 Everyone in England will be affected by Simpler Recycling but the timeline for businesses and households are different so please read on to find the dates you will need to be ready by.

-Households: All properties (houses, flats, flats above shops, etc.)
+Households: all properties (houses, flats, flats above shops, etc.)

 Businesses: Small and Medium-sized Enterprises (SMEs) (businesses with 10 or more full-time equivalent employees) and micro-firms (businesses with under 10 full-time equivalent employees).